 You know the three R's (Reduce, Reuse and Recycle).
 But do you know how powerful they can be?
 The average New Yorker throws out nearly 4.5 pounds of waste each year.
 If we can remember our Rs, we can lower that number and stop overcrowding our landfills.

-I love re-usable bags: they look great, don't rip and you can carry lots of stuff.
-I keep a box of them near my front door so I don't forget to bring one to the store.
+Reusable bags look great, don't rip, and carry lots of stuff.
+Keep a box of them near your front door so you remember to take them to the store.
 It's surprisingly convenient!

 Where to Donate

 The closer your food, the fresher, tastier, and more nutritious it is.
 Organic produce from your local farmer's market can cost 40% less than supermarket produce.
 It's also traveled around 1,500 fewer miles to reach your neighborhood.

 Organic food contains far fewer chemicals than conventional food.
 It's better for your health, and it reduces water pollution and dependence on oil.

 Save money (and trees!) by borrowing books from the library.
 They have the latest best sellers, all the classics, even movies, music, and magazines.
 Visit a New York Public Library- they're some of the best in the nation.